kamilzegadlo/WorldOfImages-Angular/README.md

 Tu run e2e tests: ng e2e

-Full Continuous Integration (with running unit test and e2e) & Continuous Deployment was set up on Azure DevOps and the deployed app can be reached by: https://worldofimagesangular.azurewebsites.net/
+Full Continuous Integration (with running unit test and e2e) & Continuous Deployment pipeline was set up on Azure DevOps and the deployed app can be reached with the following link: https://worldofimagesangular.azurewebsites.net/

 ----------------------------------------
-Currently it is just front end.
-There is a fakebackend, which is limited to session storage limits.
+Currently it is just a front end.
+Nonetheless, it is (almost) fully working thanks to a fakebackend, which is limited to session storage limits.

 The plan is that after finishing this project, I will try to achieve the following things:
 1. write the backend in .net core
 2. relational database (probably two approaches one with ORM - maybe Entity Framework, the second will be by database procedures)
+3. nosql database
-3. Write the same front end but by using React and Vue.
+4. Write the same front ends but with using React and Vue.
-How much I will manage to do will depend from my time capacity.
+How much I will manage to do will depend from my time potential.

 ----------------------------------------